D0nie1998/-multivitamin/README.md

 ## Home

 ### Logo and navigation bar
-- For the logo i used google fonts tp
+- For the logo i used google fonts to style the meditation mastery in an way that would catch the eye of the user as i feel that first impressions on a website go a long way in towards retention
+- The navigation bar is responsive and easy to use in every device for the user,